microsoft/fluentui/packages/react-components/react-components/etc/react-components.unstable.api.md

 import { FieldState } from '@fluentui/react-field';
 import { InfoButton } from '@fluentui/react-infobutton';
 import { infoButtonClassNames } from '@fluentui/react-infobutton';
+import { InfoButtonContextProvider } from '@fluentui/react-infobutton';
+import { InfoButtonContextValue } from '@fluentui/react-infobutton';
 import { InfoButtonProps } from '@fluentui/react-infobutton';
 import { InfoButtonSlots } from '@fluentui/react-infobutton';
 import { InfoButtonState } from '@fluentui/react-infobutton';